Home

 Nonprofit newsroom grantsCompetitive CPB-administered grants; editorial independence guaranteed by statute.
 Priority by COMPASS Civic Life score.

-AI/search content stipendsPlatforms that scrape or summarize local news pay per-article stipends into a journalism fund.
+AI/search content stipendsPlatforms that scrape or summarize local news pay per-article stipends directly to publishers — pricing the externality at source.

 Matched investigative fundingFederal 2:1 match for investigative reporters hired by qualifying outlets in news-desert counties.